BMBox/cesarean-cypher/README.md

 - **Variables**: Define the compiler (`CC`), flags (`CFLAGS`), program name (`PROGRAM`), and paths for artifacts (`BUILD_DIR`, `BIN_DIR`, `OBJ_DIR`).
 - **Compilation and Linking**: Specific rules are set for compiling source files to object files and linking these to create the executable.
-- **Directory Structure**: Implements a clean separation of source files from build artifacts, organizing executables in `bin` and object files in `obj`, all under a `build` directory.
+- **Directory Structure**: Implements a clean separation of source files from build artifacts, organizing executables in `bin` and object files in `obj`, all under a `/build` directory.

-### Execution and Testing
+### Building, Execution and Testing

 A special `run` target is included for executing the Cesarean Cypher, facilitating immediate testing post-build.

-### Integration with CLion

-The project is configured to ensure seamless integration with CLion's build and run capabilities, allowing for an efficient development workflow.
+Additionally, the `all` target has been adjusted to automatically run the program after building it, enhancing the development workflow by combining build and execution steps.
+To build the project the target `build` is available.

-### Error Resolution
+### Cleaning Up

-Guidance is provided for resolving common build errors, ensuring a smooth development process.
+To clean up the project the target `clean` is available.
+It removes all build artifacts, including the executable, object files, and the build directory itself.

 ## Understanding the Makefile